15 Interviewing Tips for Nephrologists

 Here are 15 interviewing tips to help you make a positive first impression, get the most out of your interviews, and stand out among prospective candidates.

-As you transition from fellowship, you are entering a whole new world as you start looking for jobs and securing interviews.
+As you prepare for your transition from fellowship, you are entering a whole new world as you start looking for jobs and securing interviews.
 Competition for coveted opportunities is fierce, and you will be the proverbial small fish in a big pond.

 While many practices pride themselves on informality, no one ever lost out on an opportunity by wearing business attire the first time they interviewed.
 View this as an expression of respect for their business.
 Appropriate attire for subsequent interviews will be more easily determined after the first visit.